 The doctrine of separation of power came into force to avoid the concentration of power in one branch.
 The three organs of the government do not interfere in the jurisdiction of the other.
 However, each organ keeps a check on the other.
 This arrangement in which no organ can exercise unlimited powers is known as the system of checks and balances.

-Among Different Levels Of The Government:
+Among Different Levels Of The Government

 This type of division of power is divided among different levels of the government.
 Unlike the horizontal division of power, the vertical division of power pertains to power division among different levels.
-The different tiers of the government are at the nation, state, and regional levels.
+The different tiers of the government are at the national, state, and regional levels.
 This vertical division of power is also known as federalism.
 The various federal units are given some autonomy over certain areas.
 In India, we have recognized a three-fold distribution of power.

 The system of vertical division of power ensures that neither level of government has absolute power over the state.
 In the seventh schedule of the Indian constitution, the powers of the central and the state governments are elucidated.
 Those subjects mentioned in the state and union lists fall under the jurisdiction of the state and central government respectively.
 The concurrent list includes those subjects which are enjoyed by both levels of government.
 The Centre appoints the Governors of different states to govern administrative issues.
 This enables the Union government to have some influence on state administration.